top of page

 2. Mix the cornflour, sugar, rose water and remaining 100ml water in a bowl.

-3. Slowly pour in the mixture while stirring continuously.
-Keep stirring for 10–15 minutes, or until it is smooth and custard-like in consistency.
-It’s ready when the mixture turns translucent and large bubbles rise and pop when you briefly pause stirring.
+3. Slowly pour in the mixture into the water while stirring continuously.
+Keep whisking for 10–15 minutes, or until it is smooth, glossy and custard-like in consistency.
+It will be fairly thin at first and then begin to thicken quickly.
+Once it starts to thicken, whisk for 1 to 2 minutes more, increasing the speed as you do.
+Doing this cooks out the cornflour, to ensure a smooth custard with no graininess.
+It’s ready when the custard turns translucent and large bubbles rise and pop when you briefly pause stirring.

 4. Lightly wet an oven dish measuring D5 x W25 x L35 cm and pour in the sulu muhallebi.
 Gently rock the dish from side to side to level the surface.
 The sulu muhallebi should be 1-2cm thick in the dish.

-9. To serve, place a handful of sulu muhallebi cubes in each small bowls (use a spatula to gently remove the cubes from the pan).
+7. To serve, place a handful of sulu muhallebi cubes in each small bowl (use a spatula to gently remove the cubes from the pan).

 bottom of page